Settings Update

 • Easier to scan menus

-• Makes Exodus feel easier to use
+• Made Exodus feel faster and easier to use

 Related updates made later

-First image: top of new Settings.
+First image: top of the new Settings

-Second image: bottom half of new Settings.
+Second image: bottom of the new Settings

 Language screen